Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Basic_Features/Video/README.md

 pip install numpy
 ```

-### 1. Get video information
+### 1. Get video source and information

 #### - Use function cv2.VideoCapture(Argument_1) to "get" a video source.

 - Argument_1:
-  - Read from file: give a video name in the working directory or full video path (String).
+  - Read from video file: give a video name in the working directory or full video path (String).
   - Read from webcam: give 0, it will open the default camera (Integer).
 ```python
 # get video source from video file